 13. Dynamic leaders practice good physical health

 We know that our body organs are designed for certain functions.
-People that are too heavy, are misusing their internal organs.
+People that are too heavy are misusing their internal organs.
 You must learn to control your appetite.
 Many of you do not have that problem.
 That is because you are young, and you say, “Well I will think about that later.”
 But if you do not practice good health now, then you will not have the experience to do it later.